 About this cultivar:

 Cornus alba 'Sibirica' has oval, dark green leaves and produces small, creamy-white flowers in May and June.
 But it's really grown for the bright, coral-red stems that are revealed when the leaves fall.
-I sometimes joke we use it for firewood because we grow it in our garden so much and because mum decorates the house with its stems so much.
+I sometimes joke we use it for firewood because we grow it in our garden so much and because the house is full of it in displays.